Catt family: Sentencing

 Although the statute of limitations for the Oregon robberies had expired by the time of the family's capture, they were still able to be considered in the sentencing phase of the trial.
 On November 14, 2013, in plea arrangements, Hayden Catt accepted a ten-year sentence in prison while his sister Abigail was given five years—both being found guilty of one count of aggravated robbery.
 The following month, Ronald "Scott" Catt pleaded guilty to aggravated robbery and received a 24-year prison sentence.
 The FBI suspected the father had committed other bank robberies in Oregon, but those were before his children were taking any part in robbing banks.

 Release

 On September 11, 2015, it was reported that Abigail Catt was granted parole after spending two years and 11 months of her five-year sentence at Fort Bend County Jail.
 The sheriff of Fort Bend had held her at the jail instead of sending her to the prison due to the circumstances and him seeing her as a victim and wanting to help her prepare for a promising future.
 Following her release, however, she was re-jailed for over a year due to parole violations.
+In 2019, she was expecting her first child with her then-boyfriend.

+Having served his sentence in Hightower Unit Prison in Texas, Hayden Catt was released from jail in 2022.